Chapter I - The Old Testament Law

 In fact, the Jews were unable to convict Jesus of any transgression of the law (John 8: 46).

-Jesus began His Sermon on the Mount with the Beatitudes - a description of the characteristics of those who will inherit the kingdom of heaven, or be "blessed".
-But then, in verse 17, He changed the focus very slightly when He said..
+A Jot Or Tittle Jesus' Sermon on the Mount began with the Beatitudes - a description of the characteristics of those who would be "blessed" (inherit the kingdom of heaven).
+But then, in verse 17, He added

-Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
-For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
-Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
-(Matthew 5:17-19 KJV)
+Do not presume that I came to abolish the Law or the Prophets; I did not come to abolish, but to fulfill.
+For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke of a letter shall pass from the Law, until all is accomplished!
+Therefore, whoever nullifies one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven; but whoever keeps and teaches them, he shall be called great in the kingdom of heaven.
+(Matthew 5:17-19 NASB)

-So the million dollar question is - Did Jesus reaffirm/validate the Law or did He abolish it?
+So the million dollar question is - Did Jesus reaffirm/validate Old Testament Law or did He abolish it?

 Actually He did both, or neither - depending on how you look at it.